Bodeo Model 1889: Design details

 The Bodeo Model 1889 is a solid-framed, six-shot revolver.
 The barrel, the cylinder, the trigger components, the loading gate, the ejection rod, the springs and the screws were made in steel; while the frame, the backplate, and the ejection rod collar were made of iron.
 An external hammer block drop safety was designed and retrofitted to many revolvers in 1894, though this external hammer block safety was replaced with an internal safety during an arsenal refinishing program in 1915.

-Prior to the First World War, the infantry version of the Bodeo was originally produced "in the white".
+Prior to World War I, the infantry version of the Bodeo was originally produced "in the white".
 The Italians underwent a program to arsenal refinish many revolvers in 1915, with changes including bluing the revolvers and installation of an internal hammer block drop safety.
 Later models of the Bodeo were blued from the factory.

 Variations

-The Bodeo revolver was issued in 3 primary variations:

-Tipo A Enlisted Model
+The revolver was designed in two distinct versions: The Type A Enlisted model, with an octagonal-barreled version with a folding trigger; and a Type B officer's model, with round-barreled version designed with a trigger guard, The octagonal-barreled version was produced for rank and file Italian soldiers, while the round-barreled version was produced for non-commissioned officers and field officers.
+The folding trigger version was produced in greater numbers.

 The Type A Enlisted model has an 4.5" octagonal barrel with a distinctive iconic folding trigger.
-This variation was first produced by the Royal Arms Factory at Brescia from 1889-1891, then by Glisenti at Brescia from 1891-1906.
+This variation was first produced by the Royal Arms Factory at Brescia from 1889 to 1891, then, by Glisenti at Brescia from 1891 to 1906.
 Early production Bodeo revolvers were produced in the white (i.e., unfinished), and will have an external hammer block safety.
 Production was paused until the Italo-Turkish war in 1911, when production was resumed by Toschi e Castelli.
-Upon entering WWI in 1915, the Italians contracted with many private producers to produce Bodeo revolvers, including Toschi e Castelli, Mida Gia a Castelli, and Mida Brescia.
-The Italians also contracted several Spanish firms from Eibar to produce Bodeo Tipo A revolvers during WW1.
-Later Italo-Turkish War and WWI variants of the Tipo A revolver will have an internal hammer block safety.
-Many early produciton Bodeo revolvers from the pre-war production were arsenal reblued and retrofitted with the internal hammer safety in 1915 in preparation for Italy's entrance to WW1.

-Production of Tipo A revolvers continued after WW1 until the late 1920s for a total production of approximately 300,000.
+Upon entering World War I in 1915, the Italians contracted with many private producers to produce Bodeo revolvers, including Toschi e Castelli, Mida Gia a Castelli, and Mida Brescia.
+The Italians also contracted several Spanish firms from Eibar to produce Bodeo Tipo A revolvers during the war.
+Later Italo-Turkish War and World War I variants of the Tipo A revolver will have an internal hammer block safety.
+Many early production Bodeo revolvers from pre-war production were arsenal re-blued and retrofitted with the internal hammer safety in 1915 in preparation for Italy's entrance to the war.
+Production of Tipo A revolvers continued after the war until the late 1920s for a total production of approximately 300,000.
 All Italian manufactured Tipo A revolvers have a year of manufacture stamped on the left side of the frame, while some Eibar-contracted revolvers lack this year marking.